 No, this is not possible.
 You should include all relevant information in your application before you submit it.

 The only exceptions are new GRE and/or TOEFL scores.
-If you retake a test after you submit the application, but before a final decision is communicated to you, have the official score(s) reported to the University and submit your unofficial scores by email.
+If you retake a test after you submit the application, but before a final decision is communicated to you, have the official score(s) reported to the University and submit your unofficial scores by email to firstname.lastname@example.org.
 Please include your full name and UMID#.
 However, due to the review timeline and the large number of applications, it is not guaranteed that new test scores will be included in an application before it is reviewed.

 Please refer to the Rackham Graduate School Academic Policies for rules about transfer of credit into the Master's degree program.
 The Ph.D. program does not accept transfer credit.

-Sorry, no. The application fee is determined by the graduate school.
+Unfortunately, no. The application fee is determined by the graduate school.
 We're unable to waive or defer it.

 We require GRE General Test scores and, for most international students, TOEFL scores.
 We also require official transcripts and three letters of recommendation.
 Please follow the application instructions carefully.